-This wildlands corridor project will protect forest and farmland between Bernheim, a 14,000-acre research forest and arboretum, and Fort Knox, a 109,000-acre US Army post south of Louisville, Kentucky.
-Bernheim and Fort Knox both protect significant tracts of contiguous forest, representing some of the largest forest tracts found in the state.
-Oak hickory forests cover most of the knobs and species such as Indiana bats, golden eagles, Olympia marbles, and Southern leopard frogs are found throughout the region.
-The corridor protects unique wetlands, headwater streams and riparian forests within the Salt River watershed.
-Additionally some of the best remaining glades in state are unprotected and located just to the south of Fort Knox.
-The corridor is important intact habitat that is uncommon in this region of the state.
+Through the Bernheim-Fort Knox Wildlands Corridor, KNLT and our conservation partners aim to protect forests and waterways between Bernheim, a 16,000-acre arboretum and research forest, and Fort Knox, a 109,000-acre US Army post.
+The region is home to some of the largest tracts of intact forest found in the state.
+Oak hickory forests cover most of the knobs, and species such as Indiana bats, golden eagles, Olympia marbles, and southern leopard frogs are found throughout the region.
+The corridor is comprised of unique wetlands, headwater streams, riparian forests and glades within the Salt River watershed.

 KNLT and Bernheim partner with federal and state agencies on a suite of conservation collaborations.
 The NRCS Regional Conservation Partnership Program (RCPP) and Army Compatible Use Buffer (ACUB) Program along with funding from the Imperiled Bat Conservation Fund (US Fish and Wildlife Service-KNLT), Kentucky Heritage Land Conservation Fund and private philanthropy have resulted in land acquisitions and conservation easements that protect vital habitat within the corridor.

 - Bernheim Arboretum and Research Forest – 16,137-acres, largest private forest in the state.

 - Crooked Creek Preserve – 155 acres (KNLT)

 - KNLT Conservation Easements – 308 acres (KNLT)

 - Knobs State Forest & Wildlife Management Area – 2,035 acres (KY Division of Forestry & KDFWR)